Customer stories

 But Japanese consumers still see physical store visits as a central and enjoyable part of the shopping experience.

-“Shoppers take the fitting and sizing of products seriously,” says Ryosuke Matsuo, Store Leader of On Tokyo.
+“Shoppers take the fitting and sizing of products seriously,” says Ryosuke Matsuo, Associate Store Leader, On Japan.
 “The in-store experience is essential to the decision-making process.”

 Consumer demand to switch seamlessly across online and offline channels is also on the rise, having increased by 36% in the last year alone, according to the Japan Retail Report 2023.
 To strike the perfect balance between convenience and experience, On needed to find an online and in-store payments solution that could unite their systems and keep back-office processes streamlined – all while being flexible enough to adapt to customers’ evolving preferences.

-“We needed innovation to grow, and a partner that supported digitisation” says Matsuo.
+“We needed innovation to grow, and a partner that supported digitization,” says Matsuo.

 High-performance, high-quality products are at the core of On’s offering, regardless of what channel a shopper is using.
 With Adyen’s Unified Commerce solution, On was able to fully integrate their online and offline channels via one platform, delivering a forward-thinking customer journey unique to Japan.